All Collections

 Learn more about how to obtain CSS selectors.

-• OTP code (if the Login Sequence is configured)
+• TOTP code (if the Login Sequence is in use)

-So that Probely can use the OTP code in a login sequence, record a new login sequence of the website or application with 2FA, and save the OTP code used for later.
+So that Probely can use the TOTP code in a login sequence, record a new login sequence of the website or application with 2FA, and save the TOTP code used for later.

 Step 2: Configure 2FA in Probely

-Fill out the seed / secret and the OTP code (the one saved while recording the login sequence in step 1).
+4. Fill out the OTP CODE (the one saved while recording the login sequence in step 1).

-With the 2FA configuration complete, Probely should be able to authenticate with 2FA and scan the target.
+With this configuration complete, Probely should be able to authenticate with 2FA and scan the target.

 Did this answer your question?